rtl8723bs — WiFi Heap Overflow in the Linux Kernel

 switch (pIE->element_id) {

-7. More IE loop OOB reads — beacon and join paths
+8. More IE loop OOB reads — beacon, join, and WPS paths

 This one is different from the others: it is a local attack, not over-the-air. rtw_cfg80211_set_wpa_ie() in os_dep/ioctl_cfg80211.c handles WPA and WPA2 IE data supplied via NL80211_CMD_CONNECT.
 It copies the IE into supplicant_ie, a 256-byte array in struct security_priv: